 The Principles for Responsible Management Education (PRME) is a United Nations-supported initiative founded in 2007 as a platform to raise the profile of sustainability in schools around the world, and to equip today's business students with the understanding and ability to deliver change tomorrow.

 Rural Entrepreneurial Leaders Network

 Entrepreneurial leaders are important to all industry sectors but particularly within the rural community.
-The Rural Entrepreneurial Leaders Network (RELN) led by the School of Business and Entrepreneurship at the Royal Agricultural University (RAU) in Cirencester, UK, is a network designed to facilitate active exchange between functioning participants within the rural economy.
+The Rural Entrepreneurial Leaders Network (RELN) is a network designed to facilitate active exchange between functioning participants within the rural economy.
 These will include rural advisers, entrepreneurial farmers and landowners, small business owners and enterprising individuals from communities across the world.

 Through the use of open access blogs, events and online interactive sessions we hope to stimulate knowledge acquisition and discussion on key topics of interest to rural professionals and budding entrepreneurs, raising questions and sharing insights.

 The rural economy faces many challenges but it also has a lot to offer, from leading sustainable economic development to the provision of public service provision through social enterprise.
 We are looking to support entrepreneurial leaders of the rural economy who are showing the way forward and aim to make a difference.

 The webinars are a twice monthly online seminar series building on the University’s commitment to engagement with people in the place they are located.
 Our aim is to focus on how policy, research and knowledge informs rural businesses.

 Developing a global network of entrepreneurial leaders for the rural economy